GlastonburyC/DenseNet-Keras-implementation/README.md

-# DenseNet architecture implementation in Keras
+# DenseNet and DenseNet-BC architecture implementation in Keras

 An implementation of the DenseNet architecture with growth rate = 12, Layers = 40.